 By car: Situated ten miles outside of Oxford, Dorchester is reached by following Iffley Road to the Heyford Hill Roundabout, and taking the A4074 past the Harcourt Aboretum until you reach the Berinsfield Roundabout.
 Here you will take the 3rd exit onto the A415 before turning left onto Abingdon Road, which will bring you into the village.

 By bus: Take the River Rapids X38/39/40 towards Reading Town Centre from stop H3 at St Aldates.
-You will want the A4074 Layby stop and then it's a short 5 minute walk into the village.
+You will want the A4074 Layby stop and then it's a pleasant 20/25 minute walk into the village.
 There is a bus approximately every twenty minutes until 9pm, with less frequent buses for the rest of the night.